Carroll Gardens Neighborhood Review - Brooklyn Moving Guide 2024

 How Safe is the Carroll Gardens Neighborhood?

 Carroll Gardens is known to be one of the safest neighborhoods in the city.
 The crime rates in this area are significantly lower than in other parts of New York City.
-In fact, recent statistics show that Carroll Gardens has the lowest violent crime rate among all Brooklyn neighborhoods.
+Statistics show that Carroll Gardens has the lowest violent crime rate among all Brooklyn neighborhoods.

-Carroll Gardens has its own police precinct as well as an auxiliary police unit that helps patrol the area.
+Carroll Gardens has its police precinct and an auxiliary police unit that helps patrol the area.

 Crime statistics